 Henderson and Seaby (2000) identify a number of ways that the abstraction for cooling water can negatively impact a fish community and ecosystem.
-These include the differential mortality of different species of fish resulting in changes in competitive ability and the destruction of prey for juveniles, which leads to decreased food supply across various lifehistory stages.
+These include the differential mortality of different species of fish resulting in changes in competitive ability and the destruction of prey for juveniles, which leads to decreased food supply across various life-history stages.
 The current assessment argues that density dependence will compensate for most mortality of fish and therefore it will have negligible local impacts.
-However, Henderson and Seaby (2000) argue that from an ecosystem perspective, there can never be a surplus of biological production that can be removed without impacting other parts of the system - in this case the cooling water intake is removing the production that would normally have been consumed by other organisms.
+However, Henderson and Seaby (2000) argue that, from an ecosystem perspective, there can never be a surplus of biological production that can be removed without impacting other parts of the system - in this case the cooling water intake is removing the production that would normally have been consumed by other organisms.

 In general, longer-lived, slower growing species will tend to be more heavily impacted, being replaced by faster growing competitors (Henderson and Seaby 2000).
-Because of the complexity of trophic structures, the outcome for particular species may be difficult to predict, (Henderson and Seaby 2000).
+Because of the complexity of trophic structures, the outcome for particular species may be difficult to predict (Henderson and Seaby 2000).
 However, impingement and entrainment kill organisms at many trophic levels so that their impact is similar to a general reduction in productivity and efficiency of energy transfer.
 The result is that the effects of any such losses will be far greater towards the top of the food web (Henderson and Seaby 2000).

-It is extremely important to note the assertation by Henderson and Seaby (2000) that 'the deterioration in measure of ecosystem health, such as species richness, or trophic complexity, can be quite gradual and irregular and take many years to recognise.
+It is extremely important to note the assertion by Henderson and Seaby (2000) that 'the deterioration in measure of ecosystem health, such as species richness, or trophic complexity, can be quite gradual and irregular and take many years to recognise.
 The trend is easily lost in random variation caused by events such as exceptionally cold or warm spells or lost within other man-made changes such as eutrophication or acidification'.
-The assertations within the assessment that no change in fish assemblage was noted when HPA intakes were shut down, are therefore not useful.
-It also highlights that changes may occur which will be extremely difficult to detect at a local level.
-At a population level the amount of the variation in the system (natural, and man-made) makes it extremely unlikely that trends will be detected which are directly attributable to fish mortality at Hinkley Point, but that does not mean that HPC is having a negligible effect.
+The assertions within the assessment that no change in fish assemblage was noted when HPA intakes were shut down, are therefore not useful.